Managing Permissions / RBAC

 You want to ensure that all your users cannot write into your production clusters: you want to provide read-only access.
 You also want them to have all the permissions on your development clusters: this is the default (when no restrictions are put in place).

-How to control the permissions of an Apache Kafka cluster?
+How to enable Access Control of an Apache Kafka cluster?

-On the Account Management Portal, click on the Manage button under Subscription Details > Cluster Permissions to get to the Cluster Permission page :
+- On the Account Management Portal, click on My Clusters to get to the Cluster Permission page

-You will be able to declare your clusters or change the permission of an existing cluster:
+- Here you will be able to declare your clusters or change the permission of an existing cluster

-Click Create to declare a new cluster, you need to provide:
+- Click Add new cluster to declare a new cluster, you need to provide: